RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

 ## To Do

-* Enchanting bonded objects.
-Custom buff on caster, contains ref to original item and current item (apply renames to original item as well?)
-If item is not equipped, switch current and original item in shared stash when the current character changes (ideally without printing to the battle log).
-Also, if item is not equipped, apply concentration check to cast, or if I can't get that to work, RuleCastSpell has a general SpellFailureChance percentage which could do an equivalent effect.

 * Trailblazer's Helm can cast two different spells!
 * Perhaps crafting projects for characters in your party should be advanced at the adventuring rate when you first enter the capital, to account things more accurately?